 - A CVI is required for all companion animals.
-A rabies vaccination is required for ferrets and cats. - Check for external and internal parasites.
+A rabies and Feline Distemper vaccinations are required for cats.
+Rabies vacine is required for ferrets. - Check for external and internal parasites.
 Animals will not be allowed in the show if they have any parasites or infections present. - Learn as much as you can about your pet.
 Where is the species from originally?
 When/where was it fist domesticated?
 What is the animal's natural habitat like?
 What does it eat?
 What is the best way to care for your animal? - Prepare your presentation and practice. - O Start preparing a few weeks before the show. - Practice handling your pet so it is comfortable. - Ask a parent or friend to ask you questions about your pet to help you practice answering the judge's questions. - Clean your pet's enclosure as you would routinely, including its travel crate.
 Make sure to clean the travel cage again before the show. - Trim your pet's nails and/or wings as needed.
 Brush its fur and make sure its paws, bottom, fur, and body are clean and presentable.